chiefton117/WebDevelopment/README.md

-# WebDevelopment
-WHS Troubleshooting Interface
+# Westborough High School Troubleshooting Interface

 The troubleshooting interface's primary goal is to streamline all technical issues into a uniform, sanitized data structure in order to increase the efficiency of the WHS Help Desk.